wazuh/wazuh-documentation/source/cloud-service/your-environment/manage-auth.rst

 Native support for users and roles
 ----------------------------------

-The Wazuh WUI allows you to add users, create roles, and mapping roles to users.
+The Wazuh WUI allows you to add users, create roles, and map roles to users.

+- `Creating an internal user and mapping it to Wazuh`_
+- `Creating and setting a Wazuh admin user`_
+- `Creating and setting a Wazuh read-only user`_

 Creating an internal user and mapping it to Wazuh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^